the-singh-sahaab/100-day-of-code/README.md

 # 100-day-of-code
-Here i will be posting my every day work to show my consistence and hardwork😊 every day i will be posting the screen shot of the question i did and the solution of it the platform i used for this was leetcode
+Here I will be posting my everyday work to show my consistency and hard work 😊.
+Every day I will be posting the screen shot of the question I did and the solution to it.
+The platform I used for this was Leetcode